-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
-The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, acute myeloid leukaemia or death from acute myeloid leukaemia is connected with the circumstances of that service.
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

+- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

+- operational service under the VEA;

+- peacekeeping service under the VEA;

+- hazardous service under the VEA;

+- British nuclear test defence service under the VEA;

+- warlike service under the MRCA;

+- non-warlike service under the MRCA,

+before it can be said that a reasonable hypothesis has been raised connecting acute myeloid leukaemia or death from acute myeloid leukaemia, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 1 November 2022 concerning acute myeloid leukaemia in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the

-Authority, including the sound medical-scientific evidence it has previously considered.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.

 - 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'acute myeloid leukaemia' in subsection 7(2); - revising the factors in Section 9 that must as a minimum exist before it can be said that on the balance of probabilities that acute myeloid leukaemia or death from acute myeloid leukaemia are connected with the circumstances of a veteran's relevant service.
-The revision is required to reflect advances in sound medical scientific evidence that have occurred since the repealed Statement of Principles was made; - new factor in subsection 9(11) concerning undergoing organ or haematopoietic stem cell transplantation, excluding corneal transplant; - revising the definitions of '8-hour time-weighted average', and 'myelodysplastic/myeloproliferative neoplasm'; - new definitions of 'BMI', 'one pack-year', 'inhaling formaldehyde' and 'inhaling styrene' in Schedule 1 Dictionary; and - deleting the definitions of 'pack-years of cigarettes, or the equivalent thereof in other tobacco products', 'specified haematological disorder', 'specified list of autoimmune diseases' and 'specified list of drugs'.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'acute myeloid leukaemia' in subsection 7(2); - revising the factors in Section 9 that must as a minimum exist before it can be said that a reasonable hypothesis has been raised connecting acute myeloid leukaemia or death from acute myeloid leukaemia with the circumstances of a veteran's relevant service.
+The revision is required to reflect advances in sound medical scientific evidence that have occurred since the repealed Statement of Principles was made; - new factor in subsection 9(16) concerning inhaling styrene; - new factor in subsection 9(17) concerning being exposed to styrene; - revising the definitions of '8-hour time-weighted average', and 'myelodysplastic/myeloproliferative neoplasm'; - new definitions of 'BMI', 'one pack-year', 'inhaling formaldehyde' and 'inhaling styrene' in Schedule 1 Dictionary; and - deleting the definitions of 'pack-years of cigarettes, or the equivalent thereof in other tobacco products', 'specified haematological disorder', 'specified list of autoimmune diseases', 'specified list of drugs'.